 With the exception of some purists, most fly fishermen now prefer to fish with large arbor reels.

 Arguments in favor of standard arbor reels are less common.
 Some anglers prefer them because they typically have a larger line capacity.
 More line might seem useful when fighting big fish, but to be brutally honest.
 I can not remember the last time a fish took me to the backing.
 Most trout simply do not pull enough line to even reach the backing.
 I even do some saltwater fly, and even there it is uncommon to see the backing.
 So for trout size reels, I personally do not agree with that argument.

 Others seem to think that a standard size arbor is more sporting.
 It puts them more in connection to the fish, making the fight harder, and hence the capture more rewarding.
 Will, I simply want to line the trout as quickly as possible so I can release it.
 Prolonging a fight, does not seem much of a priority to me.

 Best Trout Fly Fishing Reels.

 I fish lamson reels.
-I like the build quality, refienmenet and overall dependability.
+I like the build quality, refinement and overall dependability.
 The entry level Liquid is no exception.
 It is a well made reel.

 One aspect which sets Lamson reels apart from others in their price bracket is that they still rely quite heavily on US manufacturing.
 While they are not fully assembled in the US, some of the components and assembling certainly is.
 Unlike the others, the Liquid is not a fully imported reel

 The star of the Lamson Liquid ist he drag.
-It is basically the same drag which Lamson uses on all their reels.
-It is robust, powerful and smooth.
-This is a high end drag system on a entry level reel.
+It is basically the same drag that Lamson uses on all their reels.
+It is robust, powerful, and smooth.
+This is a high end drag system on a entry-level reel.
 Really hard value to beat.

 The Lamson liquid is usually one of the most widely recommended reels in many online fishing communities.